lambdaclass/concrete/ROADMAP.md

 doesn't crash"; it is a set of named obligations with source spans, replay commands, and visible proof/enforcement status.

-0. [DONE 2026-06-11] PROVEN violations are hard errors by default in safe code.
+0. PROVEN violations are hard errors by default in safe code (established baseline; see CHANGELOG).
 The obligation engine already discharges some obligations to `violation` (a compile-time PROOF the access is wrong); safe build/check paths now reject those cases with E0900 instead of treating them like `unproven`.
 Constant OOB (`a[5]` on `[i64; 3]`) and literal div-zero